Here are answers to assist you with some of the most frequently asked questions we receive from GMAR Members.

 - What is the education component of my MemberMax™ membership?

-MemberMax™ includes your EduPass™ which allows you to take 2 Designations, 2 Certifications, or one of each per year, plus your ConEd at no additional charge (after six months of membership).
+MemberMax™ includes your EduPass™ which includes 2 Designation/Certification Courses ( a total of two for free a year) plus your ConEd at no additional charge (after six months of membership).

 - Can I get an annual breakdown of my MemberMax™ dues paid?

-Please contact GMAR Accounting by emailing email@example.com for statements.
+Please contact GMAR Accounting by emailing email@example.com for annual statements.
 Use subject line “Statement Request”

 - What if my MemberMax™ payment is returned for nonpayment from my Financial Institution?